 The graphical interface of learningml-editor

-The development of any type of computer application is much easier if a suitable framework is used.
-Although it is true that the learning curve of these frameworks is usually quite steep, their advantages make them worth studying.
-In the first place they fix the basic architecture of the application, with which we get rid of a problem (and what a problem!).
-On the other hand, they incorporate solutions for a large part of the daily problems that arise when developing the type of application for which the framework has been designed.
+First of all, they fix the basic architecture of the application, which eliminates a problem, and what a problem it is!
+On the other hand, they incorporate solutions for most of the everyday problems that arise when developing the type of application for which the framework has been designed.

-Therefore, as I was clear that learningml-editor had to be a web application, I decided to use a framework for the development of this type of application.
-And of all of them, the one that convinced me the most, mainly because I already knew him, was Angular.
-I don’t mean to say it’s the best, but it certainly ranks among the best.
+As it was clear to me that learningml-editor should be a web application, I decided to use a framework for the development of such applications.
+And among all of them, the one that convinced me the most, mainly because I already knew it, was Angular.
+I do not want to say that it is the best, but it is certainly among the best.

-I am not going to go into explaining the architectural details of Angular or how it works, I will only say that it is a modular framework based on components, which greatly facilitates the organization and reuse of the code.
-The graphical interface of learningml-editor is a component of Angular that is made up of more components.
-In the following images I show all the components of the input screen and those of the Machine Learning model editor:
+I am not going to explain the architectural details of Angular or its operation, I will only say that it is a modular framework based on components, which greatly facilitates the organization and reuse of code.
+The learningml-editor GUI is a component of Angular that is composed of more components.
+In the following images I show all the components of the input screen and those of the Machine Learning model editor.

 Components of home screen